RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 .. note::

-   Depending on the size of the acquired data and how much DDR memory is reserved for the Deep Memory Acquisition the data transfer from DDR might take a while.
+   Depending on the size of the acquired data and how much DDR memory is reserved for the Deep Memory Acquisition, the data transfer from DDR might take a while.

 Once finished, please do not forget to free any resources and reserved memory locations.
 Otherwise, the performance of Red Pitaya can decrease over time.